stevencombs/retrocombs.github.io/_posts/2020/2020-03-15-elegoo-kit-servo.md

 ## Objective

-Using an [Elegoo branded Arduino MEGA 2560 (MEGA)](https://amzn.to/362vn2V), or common Arduino variants, and various electronic components, create a hardware and software solution that will use a rotary encoder to control a micro servo.
+Using an [Elegoo branded Arduino MEGA 2560 (MEGA) (#Ad)](https://amzn.to/362vn2V), or common Arduino variants, and various electronic components, create a hardware and software solution that will use a rotary encoder to control a micro servo.
 Before the micro servo can be controlled, the user must press a momentary switch.
 When this switch is pressed, a red LED will illuminate indicating the encoder control is now active.
 When the momentary switch is pressed again, the encoder control is deactivated.

 ## Video